frugbug/sd-nodes-fj/README.md

 ## Preview
 Plug a texture into this to show it in the 3D view without lighting.
 Especially useful when texturing a 3D mesh.
 Select the connection coming out of a node before creating this one to pass through the connection.

+## Get Average
+Returns the average value of a greyscale input.

 ## Grunge Master
 A node for performing common tiling/upscaling operations on bitmap grunges to make them more generally useful.